 My first L&D role was as a social learning community manager at BP.
 My boss at the time (Nick Shackleton-Jones, author of How We Learn, Kogan May 2019) is somewhat of an L&D thought-leader and introduced me to a whole new way of thinking about learning and education.
 I experimented with internal social media for a couple of years and was able to build several thriving communities and pave the way of the global adoption of Yammer at BP.

-After 4 years at BP I was offered the opportunity to work at PA consulting.
-PA are a management consultancy like Deloitte or Accenture and focus on innovation and business transformation.
+After 4 years at BP, I was offered the opportunity to work at PA consulting.
+PA is a management consultancy like Deloitte or Accenture and focuses on innovation and business transformation.
 I was contracted with global clients such as the UN, Red Cross and HS2, transforming perspectives on L&D initiatives.
 This included designing and delivering world-class end-to-end blended programmes – so my expertise branched out from pure-digital learning to designing face to face experiences as well.

 I’m now a Head of Digital at the company which pioneered business coaching.
 I’ve been in the role just 8 months and am looking at ways to scale executive coaching to foster systemic business change.
 I still have a strong focus on blended learning and I’m passionate about using technology to make people’s lives easier at work.

 2. What are the benefits of Learning & Development for organizations?

 For a long time the answer was probably ‘compliance’, but this has started to shift to more of a balance between business and individual objectives.
 At its core, L&D is about helping people get stuff done and learn new skills to achieve their career goals.
 Too often this mission is corrupted by internal politics and the industry is plagued by a lack of measurement, however, it’s still a great mission and I’m glad to be a part of it.

 3. What is the current state of L&D and how would you imagine the workforce of the future?